USNavalResearchLaboratory/turboWAVE/docs/ref-input.rst

 Statements start with **new**, **get**, or **generate**.
 The **new** and **generate** statements are usually terminated by a curly-brace delimited **block** that may contain a further sequence of directives.
 Blocks of directives can be nested in this way with arbitrary depth.

 Assignments copy a value in the input file to a simulation parameter.
 These values can be decimal numbers, physical quantities with units, or **identifiers** (usual meaning).

+The strict syntax is defined in :download:`grammar.js`, which conforms to the `Tree-sitter <https://tree-sitter.github.io/tree-sitter/>`_ language syntax format.
+The turboWAVE parser currently uses a relaxed interpretation of the strict syntax.

 .. _preprocessor: